Dementia Friends at Abbeyfield

-At Abbeyfield, we want all of our residents living with dementia to live the way they want which is why we offer Dementia Friends information sessions to all of our staff, volunteers and residents to help alleviate some of the stigmas attached to dementia and give a better understanding of how we can all help those living with the disease.
+At Abbeyfield, we want all of our residents living with dementia to live the way they want which is why we encourage our staff, volunteers and residents to become a Dementia Friend, to help alleviate some of the stigmas attached to dementia and give a better understanding of how we can all help those living with the disease.

 Throughout the country we have Dementia Friends Champions who facilitate sessions to our staff and volunteers, encouraging them to make a positive difference to people living with dementia in our houses and homes.

 During these sessions participants learn a bit more about what it’s like to live with dementia and then turn that learning into action by helping those around them.
 There are five key messages to take away from these sessions: